-Anti-Fatigue Mats are an essential piece of equipment in many workplaces, helping people to work more comfortably, more safely and more productively.
-If you're not familiar with Anti-Fatigue Mats, or just want to know more about them and how they work, then the guide below will provide you with everything you need to know.
+Anti-Fatigue Mats are essential equipment in many workplaces, helping people work more comfortably, safely and productively.
+If you're not familiar with Anti-Fatigue Mats or just want to know more about them and how they work, then the guide below will provide you with everything you need to know.

 Anti-Fatigue Mats are floor mats that help to relieve physical stresses on the body, improve blood circulation and reduce fatigue.

 When standing, your muscles are tensed to counteract gravity and keep you upright.
-But stand for too long and your muscles become constricted and your blood flow is reduced, which will make your muscles and joints ache.
+But stand for too long, your muscles become constricted, and your blood flow is reduced, making your muscles and joints ache.
 This stress on your muscles and joints builds over time, causing physical fatigue and long-term health problems.

-As the heart is forced to work harder to pump blood through these constricted areas, the body uses more amounts of energy.
+The body uses more energy as the heart is forced to work harder to pump blood through these constricted areas.
 The result is pain, discomfort and fatigue.

-These industrial mats enable workers to be productive and feel at ease whilst standing for long periods of time, particularly on hard surfaces.
-By using an anti-fatigue mat while working, muscles are kept moving which increases blood flow, which reduces fatigue and stress and workers’ well-being is taken care of.
+These industrial mats enable workers to be productive and feel at ease whilst standing for long periods, particularly on hard surfaces.
+By using an anti-fatigue mat while working, muscles are kept moving, which increases blood flow, which reduces fatigue and stress, and workers’ well-being is taken care of.

 Anti-Fatigue Mats work by improving circulation around the body, which is done by creating constant micro-movements in the leg muscles.
 The soft surface of the mat is not only comfortable, easing pressure on your knees and back, but also creates a small amount of instability which encourages your leg muscles to activate.

 These movements also mean that your Venous pumps will be active, so blood will be pumped back to the heart rather than pooling in your lower limbs and causing discomfort.
-You will be less likely to suffer from blood circulatory problems which you can be at risk of if your heart is having to work harder as this puts more pressure onto the veins.
+You will be less likely to suffer from blood circulatory problems, which you can be at risk of if your heart has to work harder, as this puts more pressure on the veins.

-In addition to this, anti-fatigue mats work by providing a softer, warmer surface to stand on as standing on a cold hard floor lowers your body temperature which results in your heart having to work harder to warm you up which will also cause fatigue.
+In addition, anti-fatigue mats help by providing a softer, warmer surface to stand on, as standing on a cold hard floor lowers your body temperature, which results in your heart having to work harder to warm you up, also causing fatigue.

 Anti-Fatigue Mats have been proven to work by numerous studies, which all show that businesses using these mats report reductions in staff absences whilst increasing staff morale and productivity.

-In a study at the Center of Ergonomics at the University of Michigan in 1987, Ergonomist Mark Redfern concluded that different standing surfaces can have dramatic effects on physical fatigue.
+In a study at the Center of Ergonomics at the University of Michigan in 1987, Ergonomist Mark Redfern concluded that different standing surfaces could dramatically affect physical fatigue.
 Workers who stood on anti-fatigue mats were able to reduce the level of fatigue and discomfort by as much as 50%

-It is often assumed that fatigue only occurs when we haven’t had enough sleep or when we’ve been physically active all day, but simply standing in one position for a long period of time can cause fatigue and some serious health problems.
+It is often assumed that fatigue only occurs when we haven’t had enough sleep or when we’ve been physically active all day, but simply standing in one position for an extended period of time can cause fatigue and some serious health problems.

-However, when we stand still this process does not work as it only springs into action when our leg muscles are relaxing and contracting like they do when we walk, run, or take part in other exercises.
+However, when we stand still, this process does not work as it only springs into action when our leg muscles relax and contract like they do when we walk, run, or participate in other exercises.

-It is this blood pooling in the legs and the increased pressure on joints that causes pain and discomfort, which can eventually result in a work-related musculoskeletal disorder if it is not diagnosed and treated where necessary.
+This blood pooling in the legs and the increased pressure on joints causes pain and discomfort, which can eventually result in a work-related musculoskeletal disorder if not diagnosed and treated where necessary.

-Due to the effect that gravity has on our bodies because of our upright position, we are designed to be moving rather than standing still as when we are stationary our muscles are required to tense to stop us from losing our balance.
+Due to gravity's effect on our bodies because of our upright position, we are designed to be moving rather than standing still as when we are stationary, our muscles are required to tense to stop us from losing our balance.
 This causes greater fatigue too.

 A study by Loughborough University found that just 90 minutes of continuous standing can cause an individual to feel uncomfortable, which may seem like a short amount of time to someone who spends their whole working day on their feet.

-So now you know how Anti-Fatigue Mats work, the next question you might be asking is how beneficial they really are?
-There are actually many benefits that you or your workforce can expect to enjoy such as;
+So now you know how Anti-Fatigue Mats work, the next question you might ask is how beneficial they really are.
+There are many benefits that you or your workforce can expect to enjoy, such as;

-Standing up puts lots of pressure on the joints due to the vertical weight that they need to support during long periods of standing.
-An Anti-Fatigue Mat can reduce this stress by ensuring that you make natural, frequent changes to your standing position and means that your weight can be spread evenly between both feet.
+Standing up puts lots of pressure on the joints due to the vertical weight they need to support during long periods of standing.
+An Anti-Fatigue Mat can reduce this stress by ensuring that you make natural, frequent changes to your standing position, which means that your weight can be spread evenly between both feet.

-Blood flows more freely around the body when you are standing up rather than sitting down, but when the body isn’t moving the heart has to work harder to ensure that blood is pumped around the whole body and this puts added pressure onto the vein network.
+Blood flows more freely around the body when standing up rather than sitting down, but when the body isn’t moving, the heart has to work harder to ensure that blood is pumped around the whole body, which puts added pressure onto the vein network.

-However, using an Anti-Fatigue Mat helps muscles and veins to relax, which means that the heart isn’t put under as much stress and this reduces the risk of circulatory problems.
+However, using an Anti-Fatigue Mat helps muscles and veins relax, so the heart isn’t under as much stress and reduces the risk of circulatory problems.

-When you are standing on a hard floor for hours you will often find that your joints become stiff which leads to shoulder and neck pain.
+When standing on a hard floor for hours, your joints often become stiff, leading to shoulder and neck pain.

-Pain in these areas tend to result in tension headaches which can really have an effect on your ability to work, but when you use an Anti-Fatigue Mat the cushioning beneath your feet will mean there is less pressure on the body so these headaches can be a thing of the past and overall joint pain will be reduced.
+Pain in these areas tends to result in tension headaches which can affect your ability to work.
+Still, when you use an Anti-Fatigue Mat, the cushioning beneath your feet will mean less pressure on the body so that these headaches can be a thing of the past and overall joint pain will be reduced.

-If you’re not feeling comfortable at work and are having the battle with various aches and pains every day this will mean that you are less productive due to being distracted by how you feel, plus you use up to 20% more energy when standing which means that you are going to tire quickly.
+Suppose you’re not feeling comfortable at work and battling various aches and pains daily.
+In that case, this will mean that you are less productive due to being distracted by how you feel, plus you use up to 20% more energy when standing, which means you will tire quickly.

-In addition to this, fatigue can set in after just 90 minutes of standing which mean that you really won’t feel like your best self.
+In addition, fatigue can set in after just 90 minutes of standing, which means you won’t feel like your best self.

-An Anti-Fatigue Mat can combat these issues and increase your productivity in the workplace which means that it is both an investment into your health and wellbeing and one which will be beneficial to the company you work for too.
+An Anti-Fatigue Mat can combat these issues and increase your productivity in the workplace which means that it is both an investment in your health and wellbeing and one which will benefit the company you work for too.

-It is a known fact that slips, trips and falls are the most common cause of injury within the workplace, which is not only bad news for companies who may temporarily lose employees while they recover but is also something that may concern you during your working day.
+It is a known fact that slips, trips and falls are the most common cause of injury within the workplace, which is not only bad news for companies who may temporarily lose employees.

-Many Anti-Fatigue Mats boast a ribbed surface and are made from non-slip materials which means that standing on one of these reduces the likelihood of you slipping while at work and can help to prevent you from being another casualty to add to this worrying statistic.
+Many Anti-Fatigue Mats boast a ribbed surface and are made from non-slip materials.
+Standing on one of these reduces the likelihood of slipping while at work and can help prevent you from being another casualty to add to this worrying statistic.

 The lifespan of an Anti-Fatigue mat depends on many factors, such as:

-Therefore, it's impossible to offer any kind of general guidance as to how long a mat may last, but if you speak to a specialist retailer they will be able to recommend which types of mats are most suitable for you based on your circumstances.
+Therefore, it's impossible to offer any general guidance regarding how long a mat may last.
+Still, if you speak to a specialist retailer, they will be able to recommend which types of mats are most suitable for you based on your circumstances.

 Some of the most common materials used when manufacturing these mats are; natural rubber, vinyl, PVC, polyurethane and foam.

-Vinyl topped mats often use the same foam centre to provide comfort, with a Vinyl top surface that is considerably more durable.
-These are more resistant to wear and are good for use in heavy-duty areas or where trolleys and other heavy items may be placed on the mats.
+Vinyl-topped mats often use the same foam centre to provide comfort, with a Vinyl top surface that is considerably more durable.
+These are more resistant to wear and are suitable for use in heavy-duty areas or where trolleys and other heavy items may be placed on the mats.

-Rubber mats won't feel as comfortable as their foam counterparts due to the higher density of the materials, but are more durable and also resistant to water.
-If you're working with a lathe or CNC milling machine, then a rubber anti-fatigue mat with holes is almost always going to be the best option.
+Rubber mats won't feel as comfortable as their foam counterparts due to the higher density of the materials, but they are more durable and resistant to water.
+If you're working with a lathe or CNC milling machine, then a rubber anti-fatigue mat with holes will always be the best option.

 Whilst you may think that the thicker the mat, the better it will be for you, this is not necessarily the case.
-Anti-Fatigue Mats are soft by design as this creates the slight instability needed for them to work but, if they are too soft, they won't provide the stability needed in order for you to work safely whilst standing on them.
+Anti-Fatigue Mats are soft by design as this creates the slight instability needed for them to work, but if they are too soft, they won't provide the stability required for you to work safely whilst standing on them.

-Anti-Fatigue Mats can be beneficial in any line of work where standing for long periods of time can't be avoided.
+Anti-Fatigue Mats can be beneficial in any line of work where standing for long periods can't be avoided.
 Some of the most popular places they are used include:

-In the UK, it is not a legal requirement for employers to provide staff with Anti-Fatigue Mats.
-However, according to The Workplace Health, Safety and Welfare Regulations, introduced in 1992, workstations have to be suitable for workers so that they won’t slip or fall, a seat along with a suitable footrest should also be provided when appropriate.
+In the UK, employers are not legally required to provide staff with Anti-Fatigue Mats.
+However, according to The Workplace Health, Safety and Welfare Regulations, introduced in 1992, workstations must be suitable for workers so they won’t slip or fall.
+A seat along with a convenient footrest should also be provided when appropriate.